minio/docs/source/includes/linux/file-transfer-protocol-not-k8s.rst

 Overview
 --------

-Starting with :minio-release:`MinIO Server RELEASE.2023-04-20T17-56-55Z <RELEASE.2023-04-20T17-56-55Z>`, you can use the File Transfer Protocol (FTP) to interact with the objects on a MinIO deployment.
+Starting with :minio-release:`MinIO Server RELEASE.2023-04-20T17-56-55Z <RELEASE.2023-04-20T17-56-55Z>`, you can use the File Transfer Protocol (FTP) or SSH File Transfer Protocol (SFTP) to interact with the objects on a MinIO deployment.

 You must specifically enable FTP or SFTP when starting the server.
 Enabling either server type does not affect other MinIO features.